Ultimate Marvel vs. Capcom 3

 Is it any good?

 Families can talk about violence in games.
 How does it make you feel to play a game that is all about fighting?
-Is it cathartic?
-Does it agitate you?
-Do you think it makes you take violence less seriously when you see it in other types of media?
+Is it okay because there's no gore or blood, and the presentation is cartoonish?

 Talk about the depiction of women in the game.
 How does the skimpy clothing undermine the impact of women in the game as strong, capable fighters or heroines?
 Do you think there could be an impact on male and female gamers seeing characters dressed like this?

 - Platforms: PlayStation 3, PlayStation 4, PlayStation Vita, Xbox 360

 - Genre: Fighting

 - ESRB rating: T for Violence, Partial Nudity, Suggestive Themes, Mild Language

 Themes & Topics

 For kids who love superheroes

 Our editors recommend